$8.4m Fraud: Ajudua Challenges EFCC’s Powers To Try Him - Nigeria Today

 According to the EFCC, the defendant and his accomplices had approached Gen. Bamaiyi, who was facing trial for the attempted murder of Alex Ibru, the late Publisher of The Guardian newspaper, and convinced him they could secure his freedom.

-It will be recalled that Ajudua co-defendant, Oluronke Rosulu who had opted for separate trial was last year sentenced to 10 years imprisonment by Justice Lawal-Akapo.
+It will be recalled that Ajudua’s co-defendant, Oluronke Rosulu who had opted for separate trial was last year sentenced to 10 years imprisonment by Justice Lawal-Akapo.

 At the resumed hearing of the matter on Thursday, Ajudua, through his lawyer, Norrison Quakers, SAN opposed EFCC’s effort to re-arraign him on an amended charge.